-- A.2.1 Where applicable laws and regulations include more stringent requirements than these Standards, those laws and regulations supersede the Standards.
-Conversely, when these Standards are more stringent than applicable laws and regulations, the Standards must be followed. - A2.2 Applicant organizations are responsible for providing verifiable documentation of evidence of compliance with these Standards. - A2.3 Standards related to services not provided by the applicant do not apply to the applicant organization.
-The burden to demonstrate that a requirement is not applicable rests with the applicant organization.
+- A2.1 Where Applicable Law includes more stringent requirements than these Standards, those laws and regulations supersede the Standards.
+Conversely, when these Standards are more stringent than Applicable Law, the Standards must be followed. - A2.2 Any activity can be delegated to an appropriate designee (as defined).
+The person appointing a designee retains ultimate responsibility. - A2.3 Standards related to services not provided by the applicant do not apply to the applicant organization.
+The responsibility to demonstrate that a requirement is not applicable rests with the applicant organization.

-ABBREVIATIONS A3
+A3 ABBREVIATIONS